 William Mackenzie’s in-house history of the Special Operations Executive made no secret of the disaster in Holland, long notorious in the secret world as well as in the news media, but entered into few details.
 The full story is now set out, from SOE’s surviving archives, by a leading expert on the subject, whose ground-breaking SOE in France first appeared 35 years ago.
 This book tells a series of harrowing stories of confusion, ineptitude, blundering, and courage, placing the minute details in their proper contexts of strategy and history.
 It also provides the first authoritative account of precisely what happened in a classic case of counter-espionage.

 “It is impossible to imagine M.R.D.
 Foot’s position as the pre-eminent historian of SOE ever being challenged.” – Antony Beevor

 RESISTANCE: AN ANALYSIS OF EUROPEAN RESISTANCE TO NAZISM, 1940–1945 – Buy it here

 PUBLICATION DATE: November 1976

-Many famous escapes from Nazi-occupied Europe were made possible by a hitherto secret British service, MI9.
-This small, dedicated and endlessly inventive team constantly exchanged coded letters with prisoner-of-war camps.
-It was sent in money, maps, clothes, compasses, hacksaws; the prisoners sent out invaluable news of what was going on in the enemy’s homeland.
-It was also responsible for aiding resistance fighters in enemy-occupied territory.
-Understaffed and under-resourced, MI9 nonetheless made a terrific contribution to the Allies war effort, using sheer inventiveness to help free British servicemen trapped overseas and to gather intelligence on the Nazis.
-First published in 1979, this book tells the full inside story of MI9.
+Many of the most famous escapes in history took place during World War II.
+These daring flights from Nazi-occupied Europe would never have been possible but for the assistance of a hitherto secret British service: MI9.
+This small, dedicated and endlessly inventive team gave hope to the men who had fallen into enemy hands and aid to resistance fighters in occupied territory.
+It sent in money, maps, clothes, compasses, even hacksaws and in return coded letters from the prisoner-of-war camps provided invaluable news of what was happening in the enemy s homeland.
+Understaffed and under-resourced, MI9 nonetheless made a terrific contribution to the Allied war effort.
+First published in 1979, this book tells the full, inside story of an extraordinary organisation.

 SIX FACES OF COURAGE – Buy it here.